expo/expo/packages/expo-task-manager/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `react-native-unimodules` package](https://github.com/unimodules/react-native-unimodules) before continuing.

-## Instalation in bare iOS React Native project
+## Installation in bare iOS React Native project

 Apart from following [those steps](#installation-in-bare-react-native-projects), make sure your `AppDelegate` extends `UMAppDelegateWrapper` as shown [here](https://gist.github.com/mczernek/a62413ca517cfd5dac015f5527dafef0).